 Answer the questions below to help you identify the most common disasters and disruptions where you live.
 This will help you know what to plan for.

-What disasters ar weather, and so o e most common whe ere you live?
-List th em below.
-(For exa mple: tornadoes, floo ods, severe winter life will they disrupt without heat and wi • • could disrupt the
+What disasters are most common where you live?
+List them below.
+(For example: tornadoes, floods, severe winter weather, and so on)